 Batch updates are a feature of JDBC 2.0 that allows you to send multiple SQL update statements to the DBMS as a single unit.
 Depending on the application, this can provide improved performance over sending multiple update statements individually.
-The Batch update feature is available in the Statement interface and requires the use of SQL statements that return an update count and do not return a result set.
-Using Batch updates with the callableStatement or preparedStatement is not supported.
+The Batch update feature is available in the Statement interface and requires the use of SQL statements that do not return a result set.